reactabular/reactabular/docs/table/column-definition.md

 **`cell.component = <React element>`**

 It is possible to override the default `td` by passing a custom React component here.
 This is useful if you need to wrap the `td` for some reason (say drag and drop).
+It should render the passed `children` so that `label` and other fields work as you might expect.

 **Example:**